cathalm7/DeepL-CNN-RNN/README.md

 --------------------------------------------------------------------------------
-# Objectives & My results
+# Objectives & My Results

 The learning objectives of this assignment are to:
 1. learn the TensorFlow Keras APIs for convolutional and recurrent neural